hugary1995/raccoon/doc/content/tutorials/02_mode1_brittle_fracture.md

          link=False
          language=python

-The phase-field $d$ is retrieved from the sub app, and the main app sends the active elastic energy $psie_active$ to the sub app.
+The phase-field $d$ is retrieved from the sub app, and the main app sends the active elastic energy `psie_active` to the sub app.

 ## The alternating minimization scheme